We have a number: it’s 20%

 - According to select LA Weekly stage listings, over 174 new plays by women were staged in the LA area in 2010.
 This accounted for roughly 25% of the contemporary productions.

 - No women playwrights were nominated for Ovation, Los Angeles Drama Critics’ Circle or LA Weekly Awards for their work in 2010.

 New information is coming in across the country which provides context on local numbers, and commentary on the disparity nationwide.

 - The Chicago Gender Equity Report reported that in 2009, plays written by women constituted just under 19% of plays produced.
 (If plays co-authored or created by at least one woman were included in the statistic, the number would reach 30%. )

-- New York’s Guerilla Girls on Tour recently named 114 theaters across the country who will not be producing even one play by a woman on their mainstage during the 2010/2011 season.
-(Two LA-area theaters are represented.)
+- New York’s Guerilla Girls on Tour named 114 theaters across the country who would not be producing even one play by a woman on their mainstage during the 2010/2011 season.
+(Two LA-area theaters were represented.)

 - Over the last century, the disparity for women playwrights in America has gotten even worse.
 In 1908/09, only 12.8% of the productions on Broadway were by women playwrights.
 Some 100 years later, the percentage of major New York productions written by women was 12.6%.

 But the national conversation about gender equity is bringing new numbers, and new research, to light.